 Cluster network and container network are the basic attributes of a cluster.
-You can plan the network partitioning of the cluster by setting up the cluster network and the container network.
+You can plan the network of a cluster by configuring the cluster network and container network.

-- Cluster network: This assigns IP addresses within the node network address range to the servers in the cluster.
-You can select a subnet of VPC as the node network of the cluster.
-For more information, see VPC and Subnet.
+- Cluster network: assign IP addresses within the node network address range to CVMs in the cluster.
+You can select a subnet of a VPC instance as the node network of the cluster.
+For more information, see VPC Overview.

-- Container network: It assigns the IP addresses within the container network IP range to the container in the cluster.
-You can customize three major private IP ranges as the container network to automatically assign the CIDR range of an appropriate size to the Kubernetes services based on the maximum in-cluster service quantity you select, or automatically assign an IP address range of an appropriate size to each server in the cluster for assigning an IP address to a Pod based on the maximum Pod quantity per node you select.
+- Container network: assign IP addresses within the container network IP range to containers in the cluster.
+You can customize three major private IP ranges as the container network to automatically assign the CIDR range of an appropriate size to the Kubernetes services based on the maximum in-cluster service quantity you select, or automatically assign an IP address range of an appropriate size to each CVM in the cluster for assigning IP addresses to Pods based on the maximum Pod quantity per node you select.

-- The IP address ranges of cluster network and container network cannot conflict.
+- The IP ranges of the cluster network and container network cannot conflict.

-- The IP ranges of the container networks in different clusters in the same VPC cannot conflict.
+- The IP ranges of container networks in different clusters in the same VPC cannot conflict.

 - If the container network conflicts with the VPC route, the traffic will be preferentially forwarded within the container network.